Biswajee/InteractiveAcademicUtility/readme.md

 Once completed, you'll have a target folder in your source repository.
 Pull up the jar that says`...-with-dependencies to the root folder` and run it.

 You will need to create your own `audio/` and `images/` directory to provide some necessary resources now.

+**Credits and footnotes**: The solution was developed as a quick hack and resources used were usually on free tier.
+In order to scale up, the solution will require additional resources in terms of accessing various APIs.
+I would also like to thank [@lzane](https://github.com/lzane/) for the concise gesture detection algorithm [here](https://github.com/lzane/Fingers-Detection-using-OpenCV-and-Python).
+Make sure, you check that as well.